rikedyp/APLCourse/docs/Data.md

 - Read data chunks at a time so as to not fill the workspace, using the "Records" variant option.

 ### ⎕JSON
-JSON is not only a convenient way to represent nested data structures, but also a convenient data representation for the modern web since it is natively handled by JavaScript. `⎕JSON` converts between APL arrays, including namespaces and text vector representions of JSON.
+JSON is not only a convenient way to represent nested data structures, but also a convenient data representation for the modern web since it is natively handled by JavaScript. `⎕JSON` converts between APL arrays, including namespaces and text vector representations of JSON.

 ```APL
       'ns'⎕NS⍬